orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 All other elements are automatically added.

-_NOTE: If the `POST`ed data contains extra XML elements not supported by the form, an error is returned._
+_NOTE: If the `POST`ed data contains extra XML elements in no namespace that are not supported by the form, an error is returned.
+However, extra XML elements in a custom namespace are allowed._

-_Compatibility: If the data posted contains extra elements, those were ignored prior to Orbeon Forms 2022.1.
-With Orbeon Forms 2022.1 and newer, they cause an error._
+_Compatibility: If the data posted contains extra elements in no namespace, those elements were ignored prior to Orbeon Forms 2022.1.
+With Orbeon Forms 2022.1 and newer, their presence causes an error._

 ### Initial data from service